 On 31 July 2015, a presentation of new projects in the field of cultural heritage was held in the Radisson Hotel.
 The importance of these projects is manifested in the unity and interest revealed by the Government of Georgia under the leadership of the Prime Minister.
 The event was attended by the Prime Minister of Georgia, Irakli Garibashvili, the Minister of Culture and Monument Protection of Georgia, the head of the National Agency for Cultural Heritage Preservation of Georgia, as well as the Minister of Regional Development and Infrastructure, the Minister of Environment and Natural Resources, the Minister of Agriculture and other officials and experts in the field.
 The Head of the Georgian Government reported the launching of a monument survival programme in the frames of which the rehabilitation of unique architectural complexes will be implemented.
 Large-scale projects were presented - the rehabilitation of Mutso, Dartlo and Chazhashi and the emergency programme of Vardzia's survival.
-The projects are implemented by the National Agency for Cultural Heritage Preservation of Georgia.
-All professional standards of compliance, methodology, project documentation and monitoring will be applied.
+The projects are implemented by the National Agency for Cultural Heritage Preservation and monitoring will be applied.